 Modern combat vehicles have an insatiable demand for electrical power to support communications, sensors, ECM, display systems, onboard computing, weapon systems and offboard supply for dismounted personnel.
 As weights rise the need for more powerful engines is the simple result, more powerful engines weigh more and use more fuel, another penalty of increasing weight.

 The massive global research programme in hybrid engine technology has far outpaced that in the military domain and yet again we saw a valiant attempt at introducing this technology with TRACER and some of the early FRES work.
-TRACER demonstrated the viability of lithium ion battery technology in a 20 tonne vehicle a decade ago and battery technology a decade ago is almost unrecognisable compared to what is available now.
+TRACER demonstrated the viability of lithium-ion battery technology in a 20-tonne vehicle a decade ago and battery technology a decade ago is almost unrecognisable compared to what is available now.

-Sumitomo Electric are developing a low temperate molten salt battery that is ten times cheaper than lithium-ion and only this month have announced the development of a porous aluminium compound that will allow a battery with the same capacity to be reduced in volume and weight by up to two thirds.
+Sumitomo Electric is developing a low temperate molten salt battery that is ten times cheaper than lithium-ion and only this month have announced the development of a porous aluminium compound that will allow a battery with the same capacity to be reduced in volume and weight by up to two thirds.